slatedocs/slate/source/includes/v4/_events.md

 ### Response

-The json response contains a list of all languages used by online bookable event products to build up filters.
+The JSON response contains a list of all languages used by online bookable event products to build up filters.

 ## Event tags